 CSA certified for safety; fuel sold separately.

-In a pinch, the backpacking stove or "Quick" stove is light-weight and easily stored.
+In a pinch, a backpacking stove is light-weight and easily stored.

 Some can be used with either sterno canned heat, solid heat tabs, charcoal briquettes, or even pieces of wood.
 Others may use white gas or Coleman fuel.

 You won't be cooking any gourmet meals on this little stove, but they are capable of boiling water and warming ready-to-eat foods.

 It wouldn't hurt to have several of these in your storage, along with a couple of small pans to use on top, as they are inexpensive and easy to use.